 Gillian began painting in 1997 and developed a unique visual signature incorporating drawing and collage.
 An interdisciplinary artist, she creates message-driven work in a variety of media, choosing the medium to fit the message.

 In 2009, Gillian co-founded OXOgraphy, a conceptual art collective.
 She has applied her curatorial skills to the conception, staging and promotion of many successful group and solo exhibitions since 1998, including a critically successful, inaugural OXOgraphy exhibition in 2012.

 After winning several prizes in regional art exhibitions in Australia, Gillian was awarded 1st prize in The Underlying Spirit: An Homage to Emily Carr, in Victoria, British Columbia, Canada (2011).

-Gillian lives and creates on Salt Spring Island, BC where has developed a following for her workshops in expressive drawing, abstraction, composition and critique.
-Gillian does framing for Pegasus Gallery of Canadian Art, models for drawing groups, volunteers for the Salt Spring Arts Council, runs with Salt Spring Sneakers and plays music.
+Gillian lives and works on Salt Spring Island off the coast of British Columbia, Canada, where has developed a following for her workshops in expressive drawing, abstraction, composition and critique.
+Gillian also does picture framing, volunteers for the Salt Spring Arts Council, writes poetry, runs with Salt Spring Sneakers and plays music.